ensisoft/detonator/uikit/README.md

 Skinnable/styleable UI system that integrates with the editor's material system for fine-tuning the look of individual widgets.
 Currently, provides only mouse based input handling.
 Keyboard input is in the works.
-Styling is based on key/value property pairs that are stored in a JSON file.
+Styling is based on key/value property pairs that are stored in a JSON file, as an inline style string (if any) in the window object and as inline style strings (if any) per each widget.

-For example:
+Style file example:

 ```
    "properties": [